 9. Fortnite OMEGA-R Gaming Rocker Chair

 Just don't sign up expecting the sort of varied adjustments that come in racing car design chairs.
-This is a rocker gaming chair through and through - for better and worse.
+This is a rocker gaming chair through and through - for better and for worse.
 Still, the recline level here hits a respectable 118 degrees, and this chair can swivel at a full 360 degrees.

 Budget Gaming Chairs Buyer’s Guide

 So exactly how much research do you need to do before buying a budget gaming chair?
 That really depends on how particular you are about getting a chair that’s particularly catered to you.
-Other gamers might be more interested in tactile features or need larger weight capacities.
-In any case, we’re here to cover it.
+Other gamers might be more interested in tactile features or may need larger weight capacities.
+Whatever the case, we’re here to cover it.
 We’ll be as thorough as possible within the confines of the article and provide you with some helpful links if you want to dig deeper into some of the specifications and other features.

 If you want the best gaming chair for your body, you’ll want to treat shopping for the best gaming chair like shopping for the best-tailored suit.
-And while the vast majority of shoppers aren’t going to dig too deeply into the size of a seat or the height of a back, it can have an impact on both how you feel and how you perform while gaming.
+And while the vast majority of shoppers aren’t going to dig too deeply into the size of a seat or the height of a backrest, it can have an impact both on how you feel and how you perform while gaming.

 The first thing to look at when thinking about the dimensions of gaming chairs is how much seat space there is.
 The racing car style design that’s so prominent in budget gaming chairs is great for ergonomics, but it isn’t always the best at accommodating people with stockier frames.

 - Width represents the space from hip to hip.
 If you really want to get in-depth about finding the right seat width, measure the length from one hip to another, and then add two to four inches.
-This will give you space to move without being able to comfortably get to the armrests.
+This will give you space to move while still being able to comfortably get to the armrests.

-- Finding the best depth for a gaming chair is among the best ways to make sure your budget isn’t wasted.
+- Finding the best depth for a gaming chair is among the best ways to make sure your money isn’t wasted.
 To get an accurate measurement for the best gaming chairs, you’ll want to sit down perfectly straight, measure the length from the back of the chair to the inside of your knee, and then add two to four inches.

-In other words, if you’re looking for a big and tall gaming chair, you may want to pay extra close attention to those dimensions so you can get a PC gaming chair that actually suits your weight and build.
+In other words, if you’re looking for a big and tall gaming chair, you may want to pay extra close attention to those dimensions so you can get a chair that actually suits your weight and build.
 If you want some in-depth analysis of what you should look for in terms of dimensions, ChairsFX offers some exhaustive data for you to peruse.

 There are two main points to take into consideration here: the neck and lumbar support.
 Most gaming chairs in the budget category will offer a backrest width of approximately 30 inches.
 That’s enough to extend to the neck and the lower back even when reclining.

 That being said, these aren’t the only types of gaming chairs available to you.
 Racing car gaming chairs are great for those on a budget, but their focus is on competitive gaming.
-Every aspect of the design is focused on creating the best gaming experience for gamers situated in front of their gaming monitor.
+Every aspect of the design is focused on creating the best experience for gamers situated in front of their gaming monitor.
 Most alternatives to racing car designs make use of a rocker style.

 - You might also like our article on the best 1440p monitors for gaming.

-- Make sure you invest in a good gaming desk too
+- Make sure you invest in a good gaming desk, too.

 The biggest ergonomic boost, and one that’s present even when looking for a budget PC gaming chair, is the inclusion of strategic support at the back of the neck and lower back.
 Chairs at this price commonly come with at least some level of extra padding at both positions, but the best budget gaming chairs offer you the best value for your dollar through the inclusion of both a lumbar pillow and a neck pillow.

-If you want to get the best price for your dollar, finding and adjustable lumbar pillow and neck pillow is going to be the smart choice.
-Even if you manage to find the chair that’s most perfectly suited to your height, weight, and frame, it’s not going to fit you like a glove.
+If you want to get the best price for your dollar, finding an adjustable lumbar pillow and neck pillow is going to be the smart choice.
+Even if you manage to find the chair that’s most perfectly suited to your height, weight, and frame, it’s not necessarily going to fit you like a glove.
 Having an adjustable lumbar pillow and neck pillow means you can adjust the memory foam cushioning to fit the contours of your neck.

-Ergonomics are generally a matter of form – reflected in features like a neck pillow, lumbar pillow, or bucket seating – but it overlaps pretty significantly with another factor.
-How much can you adjust the tilt, height, and rotation of various parts of the chair?
+Ergonomics are generally a matter of form – reflected in features like a neck pillow, lumbar pillow, or bucket seating – but it overlaps pretty significantly with another factor: how much you can adjust the tilt, height, and rotation of various parts of the chair.
 It’s generally recommended that you swap regularly between different positions to help prevent overstraining particular muscles or muscle groups.
 A neck pillow is great for keeping your neck comfortable in the moment, but there’s no substitute for being able to slip into an easy incline for a cat nap.

 - As a complement to traditional tilt adjustment, many gaming chairs will also come with a rocking function.
-Also available in office chairs, it’s a great way to add value to the price of a chair, but you shouldn’t overlook subpar tilt adjustment for the sake of a rocking function.
+Also available in office chairs, this is a great way to add value to the price of a chair, but you shouldn’t overlook subpar tilt adjustment for the sake of a rocking function.
 This sort of feature is great to have at any price, but it can also be a way to paper over some price-cutting measures, so be careful.

 - If you want to use your gaming chair as an office chair or in a multi-screen game room, you’re going to want to be able to navigate easily.
-Fortunately, most chair models offer a pretty good range of movement even in the budget level.
+Fortunately, most chair models offer a pretty good range of movement even at the budget level.
 You ideally want to look for gaming chairs that offer 360-degree rotation so you can get around your space and even travel into other rooms.
 Just make sure that they’re matched with some quality casters if you’re going to be traveling on rougher and less comfortable surfaces.

 - Height adjustment is one of the most common features you’ll find in a chair.
-Gamer needs may vary from one person to another, but the ability to adjust your height means you can shift comfortably between console and PC gaming as well as between gaming and work from the same chair.
+Gamers’ needs may vary from one person to another, but the ability to adjust your height means you can shift comfortably between console and PC gaming as well as between gaming and working from the same chair.
 Seat height is measured from the bottom of the wheels to the top of the seat.

 Finding a chair that’s comfortable for you is important, and a neck pillow made from quality materials definitely feels better when you can lay on your back to enjoy it.
 But you also need to consider what you’ll be using your chair for.
 Rolling wheels won’t be all that necessary if you spend most of your time posted in front of your monitor, and full backrest tilt adjustment won’t be a big deal if you aren’t looking for a chair you can catch a quick snooze in.
 Consider your priorities over armchair analysis if you want to find the best budget chair for you.

-As you might have noticed just skimming through our list of chair models, there’s a pretty strong sense of unified design across the whole segment, and that applies to material choice as much as it does to the brightly contrasting colors and sharp lines that are so prevalent in the industry.
+As you might have noticed just by skimming through our list of chair models, there’s a pretty strong sense of unified design across the whole segment, and that applies to material choice as much as it does to the brightly contrasting colors and sharp lines that are so prevalent in the industry.